What’s the difference between watch, look and see?

 - Agnes looks in the mirror every morning.

-Looking is active.
-We choose to look at things, looking is a deliberate action
+Looking is a deliberate action

 - She looks at herself in the mirror.

 Agnes enjoys looking at the flowers in her garden.

 - Use look + adjective to talk about someone’s appearance.

 - Look after and look for are phrasal verbs.
 They have different meanings.
 There are quite a few phrasal verbs with look.
 For more information check out our section on phrasal verbs with look.